 Sew the bear costume ears together

 Cut a piece of light brown felt approximately 1/2 inch smaller than the ear and topstitch it to two ear pieces.

 Place the front and back piece of the ear, right sides together, as shown.
 Add a piece of batting to the ear and place it on the wrong side of the ear, which is facing out.
 Sew the ears together through all three layers 1/4 inch from the edge.
 Turn the ears right-side out.

 Pin the ears to the dart on the side hood piece, as shown.

 Fold the front of the hood over the ear and line up the raw edges of the dart with the raw edge of the ear.

 Sew the dart together 1/4 inch from the edge.
 Repeat for the other side of the hood.

-Pin the center piece of the hood to a side piece of the hood with right sides together.
+Pin the center piece of the hood to a side piece of the hood with the right sides together.
 Sew 1/2 inch from the edge.
 Repeat this step for the opposite side piece of the hood.

-Step 17: Finish the Hood
+Finish the hood